IntelliTect-Samples/EWU-CSCD396-2023-Fall/Final.md

 - We will answer any question you have on achieving extra credit

 ## Extra Bonus Bonus
-- Passing AZ-204 Exam guarantees and A in class and full credit.
-Must be passed before grading is due
+- Passing AZ-204 Exam guarantees an A in class and full credit.
+Must be passed before grading is due.

 ## Services we covered in class
 - Blob Storage